NWO Institute NSCR: Netherlands Institute for the Study of Crime and Law Enforcement

-The Netherlands Institute for the Study of Crime and Law Enforcement (NSCR) is one of the NWO-I Institutes.
+The NSCR, Netherlands Institute for the Study of Crime and Law Enforcement, is one of the institutes of NWO-I.

-- NSCR aims at fundamental, interdisciplinary research into the interaction between criminality and law enforcement, with an emphasis on longitudinal studies.
+- NSCR studies the interaction between criminality and law enforcement at a fundamental level and in an interdisciplinary manner with an emphasis on longitudinal research.

-- NSCR carries out academic research independently and in collaboration with (para-) university institutions in the aforementioned area and publishes about this in academic media.
+- NSCR carries out scientific research independently and in collaboration with universities and research institutions, and publishes about this in scientific media.

 - NSCR trains young researchers.

 NSCR is located in Amsterdam and works together with VU Amsterdam and the Amsterdam Law and Behaviour institute (A-LAB).